Tecno Spark 40: Hardware

 The Spark 40 series consists of three models with distinct hardware configurations.
-The base Spark 40 features a 6.67-inch HD+ IPS LCD display with a 120 Hz refresh rate.
+The base Spark 40 features a 6.67-inch HD+ IPS LCD with a 120 Hz refresh rate.
 It supports Wi-fi Display, which projects content from a mobile to another Display (TV, Monitor, or Projector) without needing physical cables.
 It is powered by the MediaTek Helio G81 system-on-chip (SoC), paired with up to 8 GB of RAM and up to 256 GB of storage.

 The Spark 40 Pro and Spark 40 Pro+ both feature a larger 6.78-inch 1.5K (1224x2720 pixels) AMOLED display with a 144 Hz refresh rate; the Pro model has a flat screen, while the Pro+ has a curved screen.
 The Spark 40 Pro uses a MediaTek Helio G100 Ultimate SoC, while the Spark 40 Pro+ is the first device to use the MediaTek Helio G200 SoC.
 Both Pro models come with 8 GB of RAM and up to 256 GB of storage.

 All three models are equipped with a 5200 mAh battery and support 45W wired fast charging.
 The Spark 40 Pro+ adds support for 30W wireless and 5W reverse wireless charging.
 For photography, all models have a 50-megapixel main rear camera.
 The Pro models include an unspecified auxiliary sensor.
 On the front, the Spark 40 has an 8-megapixel camera, while the Pro and Pro+ models have a 13-megapixel camera.
 All models include dual speakers and an infrared remote control blaster.